kris2475/LLM-Control-Planner-Generative-AI-for-Smart-Energy-Systems/What_is_JSON.md

 ---
 ## 💡 In Short

-JSON is just a simple way to organize and share data.
+JSON is just a simple way to organise and share data.
 It’s like a digital notebook where everything is written in a clear, structured way that computers understand.

 ---